princegaming1236/AUTOTEST/README.md

 - The current version recursively extracts unique pages or urls from the base or given url, then analyzes and produces test cases and selenium scripts for execution in an automated manner.
 - Analysing and giving suggestions on the improvement of the web-pages content.
 - Checking whether web-page is upto the latest SEO standards.
-- Moving all the LLM prompts in a configuration file which allows easy modification and simpler prompt engineering.
+- Moving or externalizing all the LLM prompts in a configuration file(.yaml) which allows easy modification and enhanced prompt engineering. (already achieved, checkout 'dev' branch)

 ## License